12 credits. 12 weeks. $12,000.

 About the Center

 The IES Abroad Siena Center is located in a palace on the famous Piazza del Campo – a large, sunny plaza which is center of social life in Siena.
-The palace, called Palazzo Chigi Zondadari, was built in the 14th century and served as a home to the prominent Chigi family for centuries whose lineage includes many intellectuals, artists, businessmen, and even a pope!
+The palace, called Palazzo Chigi Zondadari, was built in the 18th century and served as a home to the prominent Chigi family whose lineage includes many intellectuals, artists, businessmen, and even a pope!

 Veronica Semeraro has worked at our IES Abroad Siena Center since the founding of the program in 2006 when she was hired as Student Affairs Coordinator.
 Since that time, she has been actively involved in all aspects of the program, including housing, customized programs, arrival and orientation, field trips, and academic coordination.
 Veronica was promoted to Center Director of IES Abroad Siena in 2012.